timescale/docs.timescale.com-content/tutorials/quickstart-python.md

 ### Next steps

-Now that you’re able to connect, read, and write to a TimescaleDB instance from your Rails application, and generate the scaffolding necessary to build a new application from an existing TimescaleDB instance, be sure to check out these advanced TimescaleDB
+Now that you’re able to connect, read, and write to a TimescaleDB instance from your Python application, and generate the scaffolding necessary to build a new application from an existing TimescaleDB instance, be sure to check out these advanced TimescaleDB
 tutorials: